warengonzaga/Lyrics-Library/README.md

 **PhoneGap App [Android]**

 ## Introductory ##
-This is an android app based on PhoneGap.
-This is under development and soon to be publish!
+Phonegap based application for android platform (android is supported for now but in the future, it will support different OS), it has only one featured artist -- Owl City.
+This is under developing and still under testing bugs may persist.